-Tucked away in one of the city’s more residential areas, this store is often more peaceful than those found in the centre, giving you the freedom to browse at your own pace.
+Tucked away in one of the city’s more residential areas, this store is often more peaceful than those in the centre, allowing you to browse at your own pace.
 Navigate your way through the store’s maze of enclaves and archways in search of your next adventure; you’re sure to find inspiration here, be it from the plentiful book collection, or from the colour and life of the store itself.

-As is custom in Lisbon, the bookstore is also home to a café, where you can nurse a glass of wine or cup of coffee as you map out the plans for your next trip.
+As is custom in Lisbon, the bookstore is also home to a café, where you can nurse a glass of wine or cup of coffee as you plan your next trip.

-The books are available in a range of languages, making it accessible to people from all over the world, while its picturesque setting along the well-worn route from the cathedral to the Miradouro Santa Luzia makes it an ideal stopping point for weary travellers.
+The books are available in a range of languages, making them accessible to people from all over the world, while it’s picturesque setting along the well-worn route from the cathedral to the Miradouro Santa Luzia makes it an ideal stopping point for weary travellers.

 O Az Do Livro

-The tiny, narrow store is brimming with books both new and old, and its friendly staff will happily source any copy for you that you’re not able to find amongst the maze of pages.
+The tiny, narrow store is brimming with new and old books, and its friendly staff will happily source any copy for you that you cannot find amongst the maze of pages.
 O Az do Livro houses everything from modern fiction to older, more historical works.
 This is the perfect excuse to rest your weary legs (and lungs!) as you clamber to the top of one of the city’s seven hills.

 MBooks – Cais Do Sodré